-Easy Cross Country Ski Trails in Banff and Lake Louise for Beginners
+5 Easy Cross Country Ski Trails in Banff For Beginners

 These beginner cross country ski trails in Banff and Lake Louise are all rated easy, with few hills to catch out learners like myself!
-The current pandemic has seen many craving time outside more than ever before!
-Cross country skiing has seen a huge leap in interest and with that in mind, here are my all time favorite beginner cross country ski trails in Banff and Lake Louise.
+Cross country skiing has seen a huge leap in interest and with that in mind, here are my all time favorite easy cross country ski trails in Banff and Lake Louise.

 1.)
 Tunnel Mountain Winter Trails